 How Much Risk is Acceptable?

-But in the real world, we balance the risks posed by trees with the benefits they provide.
+But in the real world, we generally balance the risks posed by trees with the benefits they provide.
 The manager or owner, in consultation with a forest pathologist or other hazard tree expert, must decide what level of risk (hazard rating) they can accept.
 This decision can be made:

 - Before inspection.
 If there are many trees to be inspected and efficiency is desired, this could be a useful approach.
-Trees at and above that level can be marked for treatment during inspection.
+Trees at and above that level can be marked for mitigation during inspection.

 - After inspection.
 This allows for a more informed decision.
 The manager will know how many trees there are at each hazard rating, the species, the size of the trees, and what kinds of defects are involved.